QuSpin/QuSpin/sphinx/source/New_Features.rst

 * fixed bug with data types in `quantum_operator` for systems of `N>31` sites.
 * fixed bug with using `Nup` argument of `*_spin_basis_*`.
 * fixed bug with `return_rdm` optional argument of `tensor_basis`.
+* fixed bug with Flloquet tool returning the transposed Floquet evolution operator for complex-valued Floquet Hamiltonians
-* added warning to notify users that hermiticity/symmetry checks and not exhaustive.
+* added note to warning to notify users that hermiticity/symmetry checks are not exhaustive.

 Added in v.
 0.3.6 (2021.05.01)